A 60-second look

 A look inside the full vet report.

-Coat quality and ocular clarity are above-average for the breed and life-stage.
+Coat quality and ocular clarity look above-average for the breed and life-stage.

-Mild tartar accumulation noted on upper canines — recommend at-home dental care.
+Mild tartar build-up noted on upper canines — worth at-home dental care.

 Unlock the full report + vet consult.

-Dial A Vet's 14-vector breakdown, Scan protocol, life-stage simulator, and longitudinal tracking — plus a 10-minute Dial A Vet consult with a licensed veterinarian.
+Scan's 14-vector breakdown, Scan protocol, life-stage simulator, and longitudinal tracking — plus a 10-minute Dial A Vet consult with a veterinarian/veterinary nurse.

 Scan results are for informational purposes only and do not constitute veterinary advice, diagnosis, or treatment.
 Always consult a licensed veterinarian for medical concerns.